ConvincibleMedia/jekyll-paginate-v3/readme.md

   * `latin`: accented characters are transliterated back to plain a-z
 * `lowercase`: set to `false` to allow uppercase characters.

-#### Different Formats

-The permalink can be used to create index pages at different filenames and with different extensions, e.g. `permalink: /api/feed-:num.json`.
-Note that for the non-HTML extension to be respected by Jekyll, you may need to set `layout: null` on that template.

 ### Layouts

 You can set one or more layouts for pagination templates using the config `layout` or `layouts` (either is allowed).
 This will override the `layout` key set on the template's normal frontmatter, if present.